leomarss/totp-cli/README.md

 ]
 ```

-You can import from Google Authenticator QR via script.
+You can import secrets from a Google Authenticator QR code using the `--initialize` command.

 ## 🧯 Backup and Restore